clemgoub/TypeTE/README.md

 samtools must be in your path

 The path to the version of bwa to be used is given on the command line.
-The pipeline is designed for bwa version 0.5.9 but should work fine with more recent versions
+The pipeline is designed for bwa version 0.5.9 but should also work with more recent versions

 ## Running the pipeline